schlatterbeck/pgapy/README.rst

 Constructor Parameters
 ----------------------

-PGApack has a lot of ``PGASet`` and ``PGAGet`` functions for setting parameters.
+PGAPack_ has a lot of ``PGASet`` and ``PGAGet`` functions for setting parameters.
 These are reflected in constructor parameters on the one hand and in (typically read-only, but see below) properties of a ``PGA`` object on the other hand.
-The following table gives an overview of all the original PGApack names and the names of the python wrapper.
-For the PGApack name I've only listed the ``PGASet`` function, in many cases there is a corresponding ``PGAGet`` function.
+The following table gives an overview of all the original PGAPack_ names and the names of the python wrapper.
+For the PGAPack_ name I've only listed the ``PGASet`` function, in many cases there is a corresponding ``PGAGet`` function.
 If a corresponding read-only property exists for a constructor parameter this is indicated in the "Prop" column.
-In some cases properties are missing because no corresponding ``PGAGet`` function is implemented in PGApack, in other cases returning a numeric value that has a symbolic constant in PGApy doesn't make much sense.
+In some cases properties are missing because no corresponding ``PGAGet`` function is implemented in PGAPack_, in other cases returning a numeric value that has a symbolic constant in PGApy doesn't make much sense.

 The properties have the same name as the constructor parameter.